Marie Windsor: Personal life

 Windsor was married briefly to bandleader Ted Steele.
 They were wed April 21, 1946, in Marysvale, Utah.
 They divorced that same year (an item in a 1953 newspaper column says that the marriage was ended by annulment, not divorce).

 In July 1950, newspaper columnist Louella Parsons reported, "Marie Windsor has set her marriage to Alex Lunciman, a Beverly Hills stock broker, for October".

 She married realtor Jack Hupp, a member of the 1936 U.S. Olympic basketball team.
 Hupp had his own family connection with show business; he was the son of actor Earle Rodney.
 Hupp, with whom Windsor had a son, Richard Rodney, was inducted posthumously into the University of Southern California (USC) Athletic Hall of Fame in 2007.
 Hupp had a son, Chris, from a prior marriage.

 Windsor was politically conservative, a member of the Screen Actors Guild, and supportive of the Motion Picture and Television Fund.
-A Republican, she supported Dwight Eisenhower's campaign in the 1952 presidential election.

 After her acting career ended, Windsor became a painter and sculptor.
-Windsor was also a lifelong Mormon.
+Windsor was also a lifelong member of The Church of Jesus Christ of Latter-day Saints.